mixmastamyk/prn/readme.rst

     ⏵ prn --filter 'Rick Astley*'  # Never gonna…

-  Match and filter may be passed multiple times to add to or subtract from the selected file set.
+  Match and filter may be passed multiple times to sculpt the selected file set.

 *"You may dispense with the pleasantries Commander…"*